 Attend Home Inspections

 Since part of your job is negotiating for customers, when doing transactions it is recommended that you attend all home inspections.
-Every type of damage found on the property will have an effect on finalizing the deal, no matter how big or small it is.
+After all, any damage found on the property will have an effect on finalizing the deal, no matter how big or small it is.
 Moreover, some damages need a lot of money to repair, while others are minor like wear and tear.
-Being present during home inspections shows clients that you are there every step of the way, which in turn can lead to a good reputation and more potential leads.
+Being present during home inspections shows clients that you are there every step of the way.
+This, in turn, can lead to a good reputation and more potential leads.

 Follow a Mentor